Pickled cucumber: Kool-Aid pickles

-Kool-Aid pickles, or "koolickles," enjoyed by children in parts of the Southern United States, are created by soaking dill pickles in a mixture of Kool-Aid and pickle brine.
+Kool-Aid pickles, or "koolickles", enjoyed by children in parts of the Southern United States, are created by soaking dill pickles in a mixture of powdered Kool-Aid and pickle brine.
+Southern Living reported that fruit punch and cherry Kool-Aid were the most popular flavors for pickling.
+The flesh of Kool-Aid pickles typically takes on a pink color.